pery1812/sport_analysis_project/datasets/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 300 images.
+The dataset includes 3666 images.
-Basketball-and-hoop are annotated in YOLOv11 format.
+Cv are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
-* Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Stretch)
+* Resize to 640x640 (Fit (black edges))

 No image augmentation techniques were applied.